alejandro-piguave/alejandro-piguave/README.md

 # About me

 Hi, my name is Alejandro Piguave.
 I am a 21 y.o. university student and mobile developer from Madrid, Spain.
-I have a huge passion for software development, learning languages, and exercising.
+My most used languages are Java, Kotlin and Swift, but I've also worked with Dart, Javascript or Python.

 ## A timeline of my work
 I got interested in programming in late 2014 and in 2015 I decided to learn Java because I wanted to make a Minecraft mod.
 After I learned the basics, I decided to take the Android development route instead.
 Over the next 5 years, I would develop Android applications in my free time.